Crispelinho/coreplatform-price-api/README.md

 ---

-## Integración y Despliegue Continuo (CI/CD)
+## Continuous Integration and Deployment (CI/CD)

-El proyecto cuenta con pipelines automatizados configurados en la carpeta `.github/workflows/`:

-- **ci.yml**: Ejecuta el pipeline de integración continua en cada push, pull request o creación de rama relevante.
-Realiza checkout del código, configura JDK 17, ejecuta build, tests y genera reportes de cobertura con Jacoco.
-Los resultados y reportes se suben como artefactos del workflow.
-- **cd.yml**: Pipeline de despliegue continuo, encargado de publicar el artefacto generado a un entorno de pruebas o producción tras pasar los tests y validaciones.
-- **backport.yml**: Automatiza la creación de pull requests de backport cuando se hace merge a `main`, facilitando la sincronización con ramas `develop` o `release/*`.
+The project includes automated pipelines configured in the `.github/workflows/` folder:

+- **ci.yml**: Runs the continuous integration pipeline on every push, pull request, or relevant branch creation.
+Checks out the code, sets up JDK 17, runs build, tests, and generates coverage reports with Jacoco.
+Results and reports are uploaded as workflow artifacts.
+- **cd.yml**: Continuous deployment pipeline, responsible for publishing the generated artifact to a test or production environment after passing tests and validations.
+- **backport.yml**: Automates the creation of backport pull requests when merging to `main`, facilitating synchronization with `develop` or `release/*` branches.

+You can customize these workflows by editing the YAML files in `.github/workflows/` as needed for your team or environment.

+---